top of page

 The Chicago Sports Depot is the team’s official two-story team shop offering much more than Chisox gear.
 Before the game, the ChiSox Bar & Grill offers a full-service bar with food and drink with outside patio seating.
 If you arrive a little earlier and aren't tailgating, this might be the spot for you to get into the mood before the first pitch.

 The White Sox cut ties with Goose Island Beer Co. and Revolution Brewing as sponsors and announced Miller Lite and Molson Coors.
 The latter will be “the official domestic beer, official craft beer, and an official hard seltzer partner of the White Sox.”
-It also means that the giant goose head has been removed from the area, but the old repurposed CTA car with 12 taps and cascading water down the concourse are still there.
+It also means that the giant goose head has been removed from the area, but the old repurposed CTA car with 12 taps and cascading water down the concourse is still there.
 It is now called the Miller Lite Landing.

 Neighborhood 2

 The ballpark is bordered by the Dan Ryan Expressway and the working-class residential Bridgeport neighborhood.
 The area is not littered with bars, comedy clubs, and restaurants, but it is safe to walk around after the game if you happen to frequent a few places nearby.
-The best bet would hop on the L and head towards the city if searching for better entertainment options.
+The best bet would be to hop on the L and head towards the city if searching for better entertainment options.

 The Chisox Bar & Grill is located across the street from the main entrance and features 65 flat-screen TVs and a large open patio that opens three hours before the game.
 The menu highlights include chopped brisket tacos and smoked corn on the cob with sweet maple bourbon butter.